 I don’t see the fertility business and its acolytes moving away from romanticizing any time soon.
 It’s just too lucrative.
 Instead we’ll have to hope that, like this blog readership, we see more open acknowledgement of this statement:

-Each journey of fertility that didn’t work out is painful, lonely and very real and deserves to… Click To Tweet
+Each journey of fertility that didn’t work out is painful, lonely and very real and deserves to be acknowledged with kindness and respect.
+Click To Tweet

 Thank you, Brian, for your wise counsel and fertility medicine cautions.
 Makes me wish I could travel back in time to share your observations with the me first embarking on this experience.
 Instead, I’m content to explore further the ideas you raised as it may help the next 20 or 30-something just embarking on their fertility journey.